jina-ai/docs/chapters/sparse.rst

 -  We assume you have some experience with `sparse module in scipy <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_, or you have used `Tnesorflow Sparse Tensor <https://www.tensorflow.org/api_docs/python/tf/sparse/SparseTensor>`_ / `PyTorch Sparse COO Tensor <https://pytorch.org/docs/stable/sparse.html#sparse-coo-tensors>`_.

 ..
 Note::
-    This is an experimental feature, more notes to be added.
+    This feature is not yet production-ready.

 Behind Jina Sparse Matrix
 -------------------------